 How to get to Pintuyan from Siargao

-If you’re enjoying gorgeous Siargao and want to swim with the whale shark, don’t hesitate to go to Pintuyan.
-It’s not too hard, as it’s relatively close.
+If you’re in Siargao and want to swim with whale sharks, getting to Pintuyan is definitely doable.
+It’s actually quite manageable, since it’s relatively close.
 To go from Siargao to Pintuyan, follow these steps:

 1. Take the ferry from Siargao to Surigao from Dapa: there are several ferries roughly from 4:00 to 15:30.
 The only one you can book online is Evaristo and Sons, which departs at 4:00, 6:00, 10:00, 13:00 and 15:30 daily.
 The 4:00 sailing takes 3.5 hours and the others 1.5 hours.
 The ticket costs around 400–500 pesos, depending on the type of boat.
-We recommend leaving first thing so you can comfortably reach Pintuyan the same day.
+We recommend setting off early so you can comfortably reach Pintuyan the same day.

 2. Take a jeepney to Lipata port: it’s barely 8 kilometers.
-They usually depart from Luneta Park; just ask and it shouldn’t cost more than 20 pesos.
+They usually leave from Luneta Park, but it’s best to check locally, and it shouldn’t cost more than 20 pesos.

 3. Take a ferry from Lipata to San Ricardo: there are 2 companies operating this route roughly between 5:00 and 17:00 every 2 hours, with Montenegro the most reliable.
 The trip takes about an hour and costs 340 pesos.
-You can call or send an SMS to ask at 09265505337.
+You can call or text 09265505337 to confirm the latest schedule.

 4. Take a bus or van towards Pintuyan: you can hop on any going to Tacloban, Sogod, Ormoc… Just say you’re getting off in Pintuyan.
 It won’t take more than 40 minutes.
 If you want to be quicker and you don’t have much luggage, you can take a habal-habal (shared motorbike) to Pintuyan.
 It will cost about 100 pesos per person.